solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

    1. Set _Table name_ to `averagePrice`

-   1. Click the **Authorize** button and follow the login promps to authorize this output in your Power BI account
+   1. Click the **Authorize** button and follow the login prompts to authorize this output in your Power BI account

    1. Click **Save**